elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 #### Features
 Brief documentation on each step in this pipeline can be found in the [Features ReadMe](workflow/resources/ReadMes/Features.md)

+The protocol for library construction is also included in the [resources folder](workflow/resources/oligos)

 # Team
 - Author:  Brian James (brian.james4@canada.ca)
 - Testing and Improvements:  Dr. Jana Ebersbach (jana.ebersbach@canada.ca)